 Art has the enduring power to create beauty, stir curiosity, and ignite action.
 In addition to the many aesthetic, cultural, social, and economic benefits public art provides, we believe this mural will draw attention to the importance of bees and other pollinators and inspire actions to help sustain healthy ecosystems.

 The bee and her hive are the artist’s symbols, but at its essence this project is about activating and celebrating the power in human connection.
 The global hive Matt is painting is a metaphor for the connectedness of all things.
 The bees are a symbol for humans, trees, animals, pollinators, water, soil and everything in between.
 “If COVID-19 has taught us anything it is that we are truly all connected more deeply than we realize.” – Matt Willey

 Through the tremendous support of local donors and sponsors, over $35,000 was raised from June 2019 – June 2020 to bring the mural to life in our community! $25,00 is being used for design work, artistry, labor, materials, and supplies needed to create the one-of-a-kind hand-painted mural that will be part of The Good of the Hive’s global initiative to raise awareness about the importance of pollinators as well as for community and media engagement with the artist/founder.
-An additional $10,000+ went (or is going towards) other supportive expenses including preparing and applying base coat to the wall prior to mural painting, renting a hydraulic lift, creating professional video updates about the project, designing the pollinator gardens to the planted alongside the mural, etc.
+An additional $10,000+ went (or is going towards) other supportive expenses including preparing and applying base coat to the wall prior to mural painting, renting a hydraulic lift, creating professional video updates about the project, designing and planting the pollinator gardens located alongside the mural, etc.

 Additional contributions to the “Bring the Hive Alive!” bee mural fund will help accomplish the following: